dnschmitz/2021-ss-exponential-org-/coursework.md

 Crowd

 Concentric rings of people outside the core community.
-Crowd is harder to reach but the numbers are greater Crowd is pull-based, while Staff on Demand is managed
+Crowd is harder to reach but the numbers are greater<br>
+Crowd is pull-based, while Staff on Demand is managed

 PIC